Location Questions

 The user needs to tap on the "Update Location" button to get the location data stored (see below).

-Basically tapping that button gives the app the consent to store the user's location.
+By tapping that button, you are giving the app your consent to store your location.

 Manual Location

-It is possible to enter the latitude and longitude values manually by tapping the edit icon.
+It is possible to enter the latitude and longitude values manually by tapping the menu icon and then Edit.

 The format must be latitude, longitudein decimal degrees format.